smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Using an app service is covered [in another guide](Other SDL Features/Using App Services).

 ## App Service Types
 Apps are able to declare that they provide an app service by publishing an app service manifest.
-Three types of app services are currently available, and more will be made available over time.
+Three types of app services are currently available and more will be made available over time.
 The currently available types are: Media, Navigation, and Weather.
-An app may publish multiple services (one each for different service types), if desired.
+An app may publish multiple services (one for each of the different service types) if desired.

 ## Publishing an App Service
-Publishing a service is a several step process.
-First, create your app service manifest.
-Second, publish your app service using your manifest.
-Third, publish your service data using `OnAppServiceData`.
-Fourth, respond to `GetAppServiceData` requests.
-Fifth, you should support RPCs related to your service.
-Last, optionally, you can support URI based app actions.
+Publishing a service is a multi-step process.
+First, you need to create your app service manifest.
+Second, you will publish your app service to the module.
+Third, you will publish the service data using `OnAppServiceData`.
+Fourth, you must listen for data requests and respond accordingly.
+Fifth, if your app service supports handling of RPCs related to your service you must listen for these RPC requests and handle them accordingly.
+Sixth, optionally, you can support URI-based app actions.
+Finally, if necessary, you can you update or delete your app service manifest.

 ### 1. Creating an App Service Manifest
 The first step to publishing an app service is to create an @![iOS]`SDLAppServiceManifest`!@ @![android,javaSE,javaEE]`AppServiceManifest`!@ object.
 There is a set of generic parameters you will need to fill out as well as service type specific parameters based on the app service type you are creating.